Skip to main content

 IPsets with UFW

-This is an example that lets you use UFW (https://wiki.ubuntu.com/UncomplicatedFirewall) and IPsets to dynamically whitelist IPs for a common host-based firewall.
-First you need a systemd script that creates an ipset on startup and then have a script that in...
+This is an example that lets you use UFW (https://wiki.ubuntu.com/UncomplicatedFirewall) and IPsets to dynamically allowlist IPs for a common host-based firewall.
+This is achieved in only a few steps: Install the Knocknoc orchestration agent on the UFW host ...

 Licensing Knocknoc

-Groups in Knocknoc map users to ACLs and a user can be assigned to multiple groups, to create a group in Knocknoc; Browse to the Knocknoc admin interface.
+Groups in Knocknoc map users to Knocs.
+Users can be assigned to multiple groups, to create a group in Knocknoc; Browse to the Knocknoc admin interface.
 Click on Groups on the left.
 Click Create Group on the right.
-Enter the name of the Group, matchi...
+Enter the name of the Group.
+If the Gr...

 Admins

-Admins in Knocknoc can login to /admin on their Knocknoc server, however they can't be granted ACLs.
-This separates out regular logins from admin logins, and allowed for best practice.
+Admins in Knocknoc can log in to /admin on their Knocknoc server, however they can't be granted ACLs.
+This separates out regular logins from admin logins, and allows for best practice.
 You can create an Admin using this dialog box if required.
-SAML is the p...
+SAML is the pre...

 Settings